The Practice of Environmental Scenario AnalysisEdited by

 As scientists and policymakers try to come to grips with problems such as climate change and risks to biodiversity, they turn more and more frequently to the method of scenario analysis to better understand the future of these problems.
 Over the last few years scenario analysis has become one of the key tools for bridging environmental science and policy.
 This is the first book to sum up the current practice of environmental scenario analysis and to propose directions for improving its quality and effectiveness.
 Chapters are written by an international group of distinguished scenario experts and provide an excellent starting basis for first-time scenario practitioners, as well as a collection of new ideas on improving scenario practice for experienced scenario analysts.

-University-level students in environmental study programs, and in city and regional planning programs
+Primary audience: Environmental professionals and researchers who use scenario analysis or interpret results; environmental specialists in local, national, and international agencies or planning officesSecondary audience: University-level students in environmental study programs, and in city and regional planning programs

 Developments in Integrated Environmental Assessment